LetiP/language_identification/README.md

 *Nerelisin?*
 and
 *Tom ve Mary yoktu.*
-Italian is mistaken for Spanish, since the two languages are very similar.
+The drop in accuracy for Italian is because Italian is mistaken for Spanish, since the two languages are very similar.